xavierchoi/gigamind/docs/README.md

 ## Features

+- Have no idea - ask to my CTO. folk this repo and ask claude code for specific features.

 - **Semantic search with RAG** - Find notes using natural language queries powered by hybrid vector + keyword search with graph-aware re-ranking
 - **Digital clone mode** - Ask questions and get answers based on your accumulated knowledge, as if asking yourself
 - **Obsidian/Markdown import** - Seamlessly import existing notes with wikilink preservation